NadaGhannam25/holbertonschool-portfolio-project/Stage 5/README.md

 #### Solution

-Better ownership and coordination practices were introduced.Use management tools such as GitHub Project make different.
+Better ownership and coordination practices were introduced, including the use of GitHub Projects to improve task visibility, ownership, and team coordination.

 #### Lesson Learned